Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Parallel strategy planner

 \section{Parallel strategy planner}

-With our fine-grained overlapping schedule, the communication is overlapped by computation as much as possible.
-We observe that: i) the parallel strategy is uniform across layers in TMP training, but there is a considerable memory consumption gap between different TMP settings.
+With our fine-grained overlapping schedule in Section~\ref{sec:schedule}, the communication of TMP is overlapped by model computation as much as possible.
+We have two observations for further acceleration: i) The parallel strategy of TMP is uniform across model layers, but there is a considerable memory consumption gap between different TMP parallel strategies.
 We can model the communication volume of an AllReduce~\cite{patarasuk2009bandwidth} as \(2K(N-1)/N\), where \(K\) is the message size and \(N\) is the TMP degree.
 This indicates a TMP module can trade extra memories for smaller \(N\) and thus less communication volume.
 And ii) in our schedule, the communication overhead during forward is equal to backward, while the computation overhead in the forward is approximately 1/3 of it in the backward (includes recomputation overhead).
 The communication in the forward may be exposed and cause performance bottlenecks.

-Based on the above observations, finding a proper parallel strategy for foundation models has potential performance benefits.
+Based on the above observations, finding a proper parallel strategy of TMP for large-scale models has potential performance benefits.
 But it is challenging to model the complicated overlapping training schedule.
-To address the problem, we propose the \textbf{Oases planner}, which can automatically generate a high throughput parallel training strategy.
+To address the problem, we propose the \textbf{Oases planner}, which can automatically generate a high-throughput parallel training strategy.